Raphael-Boichot/SGTE-ThermDoc-database/README.md

 - sort and copy by descending year all entries of the original database to the working database;

 The original database is never modified during the maintenance, all operations are made on the working database only.
 The service script take about 20 minutes on Matlab to one hour with GNU Octave so it is not advised to use it as the working databse provided in the repo is always up to date regarding the original database.
 It may be used in case of frequent crash of the working database only, to rebuild it.

+## License

+- the GNU Octave codes provided are under the GPL-3.0 license
+- the ThermDoc database is property of [SGTE - Scientific Group Thermodata Europe](https://www.sgte.net/en/)

+## To cite the database in your work